Does CBD Reduce Cortisol for Stress and Anxiety

 The general introductory or wellness amount of CBD is about 25-35 mg of CBD.

-The study above with significant effects on cortisol were at 300 mg of CBD.
+The study above with significant effects on cortisol was at 300 mg of CBD.

 Anxiety itself is different.